fatimamartins/personalwebsite/README.md

-This is a work in progress project for my professional page.

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This is the first project I build on my own and its like a professional page with all the projects I have worked on so far.